“Only in healthcare”: The case against exceptionalism in our industry Brian Wynne, VP and General Manager, NRC Health

 These flaws are not insurmountable—and eventually, CMS guidelines are likely to evolve to include digital-first survey modalities.
 But until that day comes, organizations should supplement their feedback operations with a viable, modern alternative.

-Only in healthcare do we do we expect a pass for poor service.
+Only in healthcare do we expect a pass for poor service.

 From a consumer’s perspective, this may be the most grievous aspect of healthcare exceptionalism.

 Healthcare providers rightly enjoy a prestigious position in society.
 Insofar as they represent healers, they’re revered as authoritative and trustworthy.

 Sometimes, however, patients don’t receive the service they deserve or expect.
 They have to wait a long time for care.
 Their clinicians don’t listen, or seem condescending or unavailable.
 For patients, these pain points can be enough to sour them on an entire care experience.
 Perhaps that’s why up to 81% of patients report feeling unsatisfied with their providers.